 Table~\ref{tab:privacy_attack} reports worst-case membership-inference results (AUC, TPR at 1\% FPR) and \emph{Authenticity} (higher is better).
 Relative to the interpolation baseline \textbf{SMOTE}, \textbf{ReTabSyn} substantially reduces leakage (AUC 0.62 vs.\ 0.83; TPR 0.06 vs.\ 0.44) while achieving comparable Authenticity.
 Against other deep generators, including the RL-guided, classifier-driven \textit{PTA} and \textit{SynRL}—ReTabSyn’s leakage is in the same range (AUC $\approx$ 0.59–0.63; TPR $\approx$ 0.05–0.06).
 Its Authenticity (0.64) is close to GReaT/PTA and slightly below SynRL, reflecting our additional fine-tuning, yet ReTabSyn delivers stronger \emph{utility} (Secs.~\ref{sec:smalldata}–\ref{sec:shifted}).
 Overall, ReTabSyn occupies a favorable privacy–utility trade-off: it maintains table realism on par with strong baselines while exposing markedly less information than interpolation and no more than competing deep generators.

-\subsection{Ablation study of Design Choices}
+\subsection{Ablation Study of Design Choices}

 Table~\ref{tab:factor_analysis} ablates ReTabSyn on Wilt, linking each setting to its corresponding methodology component.
-For the within-bucket augmentation (§\ref{sec:preliminaries}), fixing augmentation size underperforms the proposed dynamic schedule, while very large augmentation (Nx20) yields diminishing returns, the dynamic strategy adapts to dataset size and avoids both data starvation and overfitting to augmented samples.
+For the within-bucket augmentation (§\ref{sec:preliminaries}), fixing augmentation size underperforms the dynamic schedule, while very large augmentation (Nx20) yields diminishing returns; the dynamic strategy adapts to dataset size, avoiding both data starvation and overfitting.
 Removing either training stage, skipping augmented pre-training or skipping DPO fine-tuning, reduces both AUROC and fidelity, confirming that the two-stage pipeline is necessary: augmentation provides diverse feature relationships, while DPO sharpens the conditional distribution.
 For the preference labeling procedure (§\ref{sec:preference}), we compare our oracle-free perturbation approach against two oracle-based variants: \emph{editing} (using a trained classifier to correct target values) and \emph{screening} (rejecting rows whose predictions disagree); both underperform the oracle-free default, suggesting that oracle noise degrades preference quality.